Lost for words: Why Tamil Nadu’s shift to English medium instruction is not helping children

 All but three of the 28 children in Class 3-4 of a rural school in Kanchipuram district are “English medium”.
 When they started school two and three years ago, Tamil was the medium of instruction.
 But when English was offered last year, the majority switched.
 The three who did not switch continue in the same classroom.

 The head teacher complained that state officials did not discuss the policy shift with them.
 Still, the teachers did not try to dissuade the parents from taking the English medium option.
-Sulochana, who teaches Class 3-4, felt the children would be better off learning in Tamil.
+Supriya, who teaches Class 3-4, felt the children would be better off learning in Tamil.
 “But we are afraid they will leave, so we do not say anything to their parents,” she said.

-Teaching the alphabet or words and simple sentences using the Activity Based Learning system is not a problem for teachers, Sulochana said, since they anyway teach English as the second language from Class 1.
+Teaching the alphabet or words and simple sentences using the Activity Based Learning system is not a problem for teachers, Supriya said, since they anyway teach English as the second language from Class 1.
 The problem is in explaining words, ideas and concepts in English, especially when they cannot be expressed as pictures.
 In Tamil Nadu’s primary schools, one teacher gives lessons in all subjects – language, social science, science and mathematics.
-Sulochana herself speaks English with difficulty.
+Supriya herself speaks English with difficulty.
 As a result, her class, like most such classes, is English medium in name only.
 Or, as she put it, “neither English nor Tamil”.

 Teaching in both English and Tamil would have been ideal.
 Bilingual classrooms, with a teacher fluent in both the language that the children already know or speak and the one they are learning, are increasingly seen as the way forward.
 In this case, the teacher would use both Tamil and English in the classroom and gradually move to using only English.
-But Sulochana and most other elementary school teachers lack proficiency, never mind fluency, in English.
+But Supriya and most other elementary school teachers lack proficiency, never mind fluency, in English.
 So, their classrooms are not bilingual, just badly mixed up.

-Shantini, an award-winning Activity Based Learning teacher, agreed that English as the medium of instruction in primary school was a “real problem”.
+Mangala, an award-winning Activity Based Learning teacher, agreed that English as the medium of instruction in primary school was a “real problem”.
 Primary school children, she said, learn best in their mother tongue.
-Shantini switched to Tamil to explain how a familiar language helps ease children into the process of learning.
+Mangala switched to Tamil to explain how a familiar language helps ease children into the process of learning.
 It enables them to understand and engage with what they learn, talk about it with others, instead of leaving them confused, bored and disinterested.

-Shantini’s spoken English is insufficient for a conversation about her experience as a teacher.
+Mangala’s spoken English is insufficient for a conversation about her experience as a teacher.
 Like many former elementary school teachers, she acquired the qualifications to be a middle school teacher to avail of the opportunities for promotion.
 She opted for English because at the time there were vacancies for middle school English teachers.

 Her explanation about the role language plays in a child’s education is of a piece with scholarship on the subject.
 Research shows that children taught in their mother tongue learn their second or third languages with greater ease, if, of course, each language is taught properly.
 For children in Tamil Nadu, being taught a language by someone who has never learnt to teach it is already a bad start.
 Being taught everything in a language that the teacher herself uses minimally is disastrous.